- What is the civil partner visa?

 The civil partner visa is an immigration pathway open to proposed civil partners and civil partners of Irish nationals from non-EEA visa-required countries.

-The civil partner visas fall under the long stay ‘D’ visas to join family members.
-With the visa, the holder is permitted to live and work in Ireland without requiring an employment permit.
+The spouse visa/civil partner visa falls under the long stay ‘D’ visa to join family members.
+With these immigrant visas, the holder is permitted to live permanently and work in Ireland without requiring an employment permit.

-What are the eligibility requirements for the civil partner visa application process?
+Who is eligible for the visa application process?

-As this type depends on the personal circumstances between you and your partner.
-The basic and general requirements that all applicants must meet are:
+As this immigrant visa depends on the personal circumstances between you and your partner.
+The basic and general requirements according to immigration law is that all applicants must meet are:

 - You must be up to 18 years.

 - You and your partner must have met face-to-face at least a couple of times.
-The relationship can not solely exist over the internet or telephone.
+The relationship can not solely exist over just internet sites or telephone.

-- You must hold a recognizable marriage or civil partnership certificate
+- You must hold recognizable marriage certificates or civil partnership certificates

-- You and your civil partner or spouse must provide evidence that your relationship is genuine
+- You and your civil partner must provide evidence that you have a genuine relationship

 - You both must commit to living together as civil partners or husband and wife permanently

-Your civil partner must be residing in Ireland to sponsor your application.
-However, to be eligible, they must be a:
+As a U.S citizen, your civil partner must be residing in Ireland to sponsor your application.
+In addition, to be eligible, they need to show be:

-- Foreign nationals and legal residents with an Irish Employment Permit
+- Be a foreign national and legal resident with an Irish Employment Permit

-- Foreign nationals and legal residents with Stamp 4 permission.
-This also includes long term residents
+- Foreign nationals and legal residents with Stamp 4 permission, which also includes long term residents

-- Foreign nationals and legal residents with Stamp 5 permission.
+- Be a foreign national and legal resident with Stamp 5 permission.

-- D. students studying an accredited doctorate course in Ireland
+- Students studying an accredited doctorate course in Ireland

 - Ministers of religion with Stamp 3 permission